[Smell-free] How to create CSS that doesn't smell like Bootstrap using Bootstrap 4

 summary

-How about creating CSS using Bootstrap 4 that doesn't have a Bootstrap feel?
+How about creating CSS using Bootstrap 4 that doesn't have that typical Bootstrap feel?

-Compiling is easy, and setting it up is simple, mostly just by adjusting values.
-With just this little step, your usual Bootstrap will look completely different.
+Compiling is easy, and setting it up is mostly just adjusting values, and with just this much work, your usual Bootstrap will look like something completely different.

-Our company's web monitoring service, Appmill , also uses Bootstrap-based CSS for its layout.
+Our web monitoring service, "Appmill," also uses Bootstrap-based CSS for its layout.

-If you're interested in how it's done, please take a look.
+If you're curious about how it's done, please take a look.

 Useful Links